kevinslin/h7b-dendron-netlify/vault/notes.tutorial.google-sheets-excel.visualize-data.md

 Idea:
 - create a `what-if` parameter with name `Prices` to simulate.
-- create a `measure` to define the color conditions of bar chart, based on `what-if` variable.
+- create a `DAX measure` to define the color conditions of bar chart, based on `what-if` variable.
   ```dax
   AboveAvgPrice? =
   IF(